mitja/mitja.github.io/_drafts/grammars-for-structured-content-with-mistral.md

 ---
 date: 2023-10-16
-title: How to use Mistral AI Instruct model to generate structured content similar to Open AI Functions
+title: How to use Grammar Following in llama.cpp for Generating JSON similar to Open AI Functions
 author: mitja
 category: Playground
 tags: